Mitsubishi Mirage Dingo

-The Mitsubishi Mirage Dingo is a mini MPV built by Mitsubishi Motors from 1998–2003, using a shortened version of the Mirage platform.
+The Mitsubishi Mirage Dingo is a mini MPV built by Mitsubishi Motors from 1998 to 2003, using a shortened version of the Mirage platform.

 Overview

 The "Dingo" name is derived from Bingo and its connotations of good fortune, but with the B replaced by D to represent Mitsubishi's Diamond logo.
 The "Dingo" name also sourced from a wild dog native to Australia, dingo (Canis lupus dingo).
 In Japan, it was sold at a specific retail chain called Car Plaza.
 Exterior and Interior is highly similar to Mitsubishi Dion which is an MPV sold in Japan.

 As with most direct competitors in the market segment, accommodation is limited to two rows and five seats.
 The rear bench is split 50-50, with each section able to be slid forwards or backwards individually.
 Alternatively, folding or detaching the rear chairs provides a large and flat storage area.
 The rear seats can also be flipped downward to form a pair of beds.
 Because the gearshift is column-mounted there is no transmission tunnel, thus enabling occupants to walk between front and rear seats.